 - You are happy to be assessed in English outside of a healthcare-specific context.

 You may decide to sit the OET if:

-- You are more comfortable speaking English in a healthcare setting than everyday.
+- You are more comfortable speaking English in a healthcare setting.

 - You don’t mind the relatively few OET resources out there.

-- You want to sit a test which will have practical use as a doctor.
+- You want to sit a test that will have practical use as a doctor.

 - You have a more liberal budget and don’t mind paying the higher fees.

 - You have easy access to an OET test center.